 Payments may fail for a number of reasons.
-We'll send you an email and also show you a blue notification banner in Vend if we have a problem with your payment.
+We'll send you an email and also show you a blue notification banner in Retail POS if we have a problem with your payment.
 To quickly get back to selling and avoid getting locked out of your account, you can click on Update Your Billing Details to enter a new credit card.

-Note: The blue banner will display a different message if the user is logged in as a Cashier and will prompt the Cashier to contact their store manager or administrator.
+The blue banner will display a different message if the user is logged in as a Cashier and will prompt the Cashier to contact their store manager or administrator.

 If your payment fails, you can also follow the steps below: